IAmSuyogJadhav/AML-Specialization-Exercises-Coursera/README.md

 # AML-Specialization-Exercises-Coursera
 Solved programming exercises from the Advanced Machine Learning specialization by National Research University on Coursera.

 **NOTE**: For reference purpose only.
 Use only if you get stuck really bad.
-Try to do mostly by yourself, it helps in the long run ;-).
+Try to do mostly by yourself, it helps in the long run.

 # Table of Contents